glory is directly opposite the sun and has a bright centre whose

 of its rings.
 Rigorous Mie scattering theory, as used in IRIS,

-predicts the glory well but gives no clues to how it forms!
+predicts the glory perfectly.
+But gives gives no clues to how it forms.

 Mie theory - formulated at a fundamental level from Maxwell's equations